For Mediators:

 Standards & Mediator Accreditation

-Australian National Mediator Accreditation Standards
+Australian Mediator and Dispute Resolution Accreditation Standards

 The Australian Mediation Association strongly supports and is committed to the application and implementation of the Australian Mediator and Dispute Resolution Accreditation Standards.